ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

   Input must be a character vector of any length or a list of character vectors, each of which has a length of 1.
 ```

+In fact, the problem has moved: the function now check at a lower level:
+you can indeed use a df containing list-columns, but it seems you can’t
+pass a list-column as input.

 ## Workaround for hashtag column